The lawsuit stemmed from a state investigation into former Amityville...

 The number of parents suing the state and Long Island districts over their children’s removal from school dropped from nearly three dozen a few weeks ago to 14 in an amended complaint filed last week in federal court.

-The lawsuit stemmed from a state investigation into former Amityville nurse Julie DeVuono and her practice, Wild Child Pediatrics, who the state has accused of falsifying childhood vaccination records.
+The lawsuit stemmed from a state investigation into former Amityville nurse practitioner Julie DeVuono and her practice, Wild Child Pediatrics.
+The state has accused DeVuono of falsifying childhood vaccination records.

-The state Health Department in September voided measles, mumps, diphtheria and other vaccination records of 133 Long Island children, and one from Orange County, because it said they were DeVuono's patients and the state determined she had falsified their records.
+The state Department of Health in September voided measles, mumps, diphtheria and other vaccination records of 133 Long Island children, and one from Orange County, because it said they were DeVuono's patients and the state determined she had falsified their records.

-Parents began receiving notices from the state and their local districts last month that their children did not meet the immunization requirements and must provide valid proof of vaccination.
+Parents began receiving notices from the state and their local districts last month that their children did not meet the immunization requirements and must provide valid proof of vaccinationChildren in New York must receive polio, chickenpox, hepatitis B, measles, mumps and rubella (MMR) vaccines, as well as other immunizations, to attend school unless they have a valid medical exemption.

 DeVuono and her company last year pleaded guilty in connection to a COVID-19 vaccination card scheme, and she was sentenced earlier this year.